christianhelle/christianhelle.github.io/_posts/2023/2023-03-09-extending-vsmac.md

 ![](/assets/images/extending-vsmac-edit-menu.png)

-I hope you found this useful and get inspired to start building extensions of your own
+I hope you found this useful and get inspired to start building extensions of your own.
+If you're interested in the full source code then you can grab it [here](/assets/samples/extending-vsmac-sample.zip)